- Illnesses or Injuries

 Completion of immunization forms required for academic programs, including antibody titres.

-- After an initial visit with a physician (needed each school year), students can book allergy shots with a nurse
+- After an initial visit with a physician (needed each school year), students can book allergy injections with a nurse

 - Be prepared to remain in the waiting room for thirty minutes after your shot so you can be checked for an adverse reaction

-- We strongly recommend that all students receiving allergy shots carry an EpiPen with them on the day of their allergy injection
+- We strongly recommend that all students receiving allergy injections carry an EpiPen with them on that day

 Gardasil (HPV) after initial appointment with physician